SkQ

 programmed aging.

-able to slow down or even stop the execution of aging program
+that would able to slow down or even stop the execution of

-in human organism.
-Our goal is to prolong the health span -
+aging program in human organism.
+Our goal is to prolong the

-our work on the assumption that a controlled decrease in
+mitochondrion.
+We based our work on the assumption that a

-SkQ1 to counter excess of mitochondrial ROS and developed
+antioxidant SkQ1 to counter excess of mitochondrial ROS and

 The project is based Moscow State University and operated by